kemenril/LoRaFox/README.md

    * Stop Bits: **1**
    * Local Echo: **On** if you can do it.
 Otherwise you probably won't see what you're typing.

-After the call is displayed on the screen, hit a button on the keyboard a few times, *return* will be fine.
+After the call is displayed on the OLED screen, hit a button on the connected computer's keyboard a few times, *return* will be fine.
 You should see a prompt.
 Take its advice and press **?** for help.

-Take a look at the current settings by hitting **P**.
+Take a look at the current beacon settings by hitting **P**.

 Now you'll want to hit a key to change one of a few options:
    * **B**eacon message